rakesh-meka/AB-Testing-and-Ad-Insights-Facebook-vs-Google/README.md

 - A/B testing provided statistical evidence on which ad platform yields better performance.
 - Found notable differences in conversion rate and cost efficiency between Facebook and AdWords.
-- Suggested data-driven recommendations for optimizing digital marketing budgets.
+- Suggested data-driven recommendations for optimizing digital marketing budget.

 ---